Lifestreaming: Lifestream websites

 However, there is a clear distinction between the act of lifestreaming as a simple form of editorial extension to one's activity stream, and the production of a well-designed lifestream which involves commitment and requires the technical skills necessary to create and maintaining its underlying site.

 The increase in people keeping track of their lives digitally is considered by futurologists a step towards artificial intelligence.

 The "publish then filter" is discussed at length and breadth in Here Comes Everybody: The Power of Organizing Without Organizations.
 The main focus is on the fact that you can publish anything, as it may be helpful to others.

 Benefits of lifestreaming

 Social networking services allow people to keep in touch with their family or acquaintances while being away from them.
 The hard boundary between social and professional space is becoming thinner.
 Consequently, this provides a sense of belonging, security and companionship while being in the workplace with an employer.

 Transparency and authenticity

-The rapid accessibility of one's lifestreaming activity can provide information of prevalent importance together with being an inspiration for the readers.
+The rapid accessibility of one's lifestreaming activity can provide important information and inspire readers.